welcome to imagine! belfast

 - We want to encourage participation from people not normally involved in political debate and stimulate a discussion on new ideas on culture and activism.

-- Now in its sixth year, the festival is organising over 90 events across 30 venues throughout the city in 2020.
+- Now in its seventh year, the festival is organising over 80 events across 30 venues throughout the city during 22-28 March 2021.

 - Our income is raised through ticket sales, donations and one-off grants.
 We would welcome your support!

-The week-long series of events is aimed at engaging people in political/cultural discussion and debate in the broadest sense.
+Each March we organise a week-long series of events aimed at engaging people in political/cultural discussion and debate in the broadest sense.
 The festival seeks to cover a wide spectrum of issues including, but certainly not limited to, mainstream political debate.

 The festival is a registered charity (NIC101004) organised by a team of volunteers with no staff or major administration costs.
 The inaugural event was held in March 2015.
-The majority of the events in this programme were proposed as part of a public call for proposals conducted in November 2019.
-We received 57 event proposals from groups and members of the public – the vast majority we were able to support.
+The majority of the events in our festival are proposed as part of a public call for proposals conducted every November.
+Last year we received 57 event proposals from groups and members of the public – the vast majority we were able to support.
 Thanks to everyone who contributed to this submission process.